centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/discovery/hosts-discovery.md

   - **Enable hosts already added to configuration if they are discovered but disabled**: hosts that have already been added to the configuration but are in a disabled state will be enabled again.
   - **Export and reload pollers configuration**: once the hosts have been created or updated, the [configuration will be deployed](../monitoring-servers/deploying-a-configuration.md) automatically, which means that the hosts will be monitored or updated immediately, without any need for manual action.
   - **Update existing hosts**: if you modify the mappers and run the job again, existing hosts will be updated (see [Edit a discovery job](#edit-a-discovery-job)).
+  - **Do not discover hosts for which mappers apply no template**: if mappers don't apply any template to some hosts, these hosts will not be included in the discovery results.
+If the box is unchecked, the default template will be applied to these hosts and they will be discovered.

   ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-5-2.png)